Hot Tubs & Swimming Pools

 • whether a Development Permit is required

-• what permits and inspections are needed
+• what other permits are needed

 Taking time to review requirements early can help avoid delays or redesign.